-In order to raise SIH participants interest into creating their own socio cultural or civil initiative, after having identified their values with the Tree of Life, the "My campaign" tool which maps a person's values and ways in which a person can contribute to promote those values can be used to further promote self-awareness and activist spirit.
-The SIH participants can use this tool for a larger community initiative, but also for a personal initiative (like caring for a family member).
+In order to raise SIH participants interest into creating their own social enterprise, after having identified their values with the Tree of Life, the "My social business" tool which maps a person's values and ways in which a person can contribute to promote those values can be used to further promote self-awareness and proactivity.
+The SIH participants can use this tool for a drafting a first idea of a business idea that would motivate them or that inspired them.

-Core values are a proven generator of social initiatives, thus visualizing these values, skills and activities in a simple tool helps define elements for a possible future initiative.
+Core values are a proven generator of social start-ups, thus visualizing these values, skills and activities in a simple tool helps define elements for a possible future business.
 After completing the tool, the SIH mentors ought to check it and provide the participant with best practices similar to the topics included in the tool by each participant, in order to motivate them further in understand everyone can be a changemaker.